danielsaidi/website_danielsaidi/collections/_bands/daniel-saidi.md

 forsaken: https://www.metal-archives.com/albums/Misfortune/Forsaken/20187
 ---

-I have always loved music and written songs since I was a kid.
-I started my first band at 15 and recorded a bunch of demos and [an EP]({{page.midnightenlightened}}) at 18 and [a full-length album]({{page.forsaken}}) at 20.
+I started my first band at 15, released and [an EP]({{page.midnightenlightened}}) at 18 and [a full-length album]({{page.forsaken}}) at 20.
+I've since then played in several bands and recorded numerous demos, that I really need to step up and release.

-I have played everything from pop to rock and metal, done vocals in all bands and guitars in some.
-I did stop playing bands when I became a dad in 2008, and have since then only done if for fun, whenever I do have time.
-The music I play on my own is guitar-based and pretty basic.
+I have played everything from pop to metal, done vocals in all bands and guitars in some.
+I stopped playing in bands when I became a parent in 2008, but am slowly finding my way back to music.